 Sales forecasting is a necessary — occasionally painful — part of preparing for the upcoming fiscal year and managing sales goals along the way.
 Since leaders can’t use a crystal ball to predict the future, they are left analyzing quantitative, and sometimes qualitative, data to anticipate future sales.
-This sales forecasting process becomes problematic when sales teams and executives confuse "optimistic goals" and "accurate forecasting."

 Instead of looking at historical data and making forecasts based on previous trends and realistic parameters, salespeople (who are optimistic by nature) tend to create forecast numbers weighted toward the best hopes of the sales team and C-suite.

 In this article, we'll break down the best strategies and tactics you can use in your next sales forecast to better predict your sales team's success next year.

 In marketing and sales, strategic forecasting is the use of benchmarks, historical data, and other information and factors to make predictions about future demand and sales growth.

 Ironically, excessive optimism in the sales forecast often creates unnecessary negativity and disappointment among team members down the road.
 It’s better to identify and exceed realistic targets based on solid data than it is to set the bar unreasonably high and miss the target.

 We've talked so far about the importance of sales forecasting, but how do you actually do it, and do it well?
 The best sales leaders use something called a forecasting model.